-We continue to see demand in our markets for data center space.
-For the years ended December 31, 2013, rents on re-leased/renewed space increased by an average of 13.3% on a GAAP basis compared to the expiring rents for the same space.
-Our past performance may not be indicative of future results, and we cannot assure you that leases will be renewed or that our properties will be re-leased at all or at rental rates equal to or above the current average rental rates.
-Further, re-leased/renewed rental rates in a particular market may not be consistent with rental rates across our portfolio as a whole due to a number of factors, including local real estate conditions, local supply and demand for data center space, the condition of the property and whether the property, or space within the property, has been developed.
+Scheduled Lease Expirations.
+Our ability to re-lease expiring space at rental rates equal to or in excess of current rental rates will impact our results of operations.
+In addition to approximately 335,000 NRSF of unoccupied space in our portfolio, data center leases representing approximately 12.7% and 12.3% of the NRSF in our stabilized operating portfolio, with annualized rental rates of \$155 per NRSF and \$146 per NRSF are scheduled to expire during the year ending December 31, 2015, and 2016, respectively.
+For the year ended December 31, 2014, rents on renewed space increased by an average of 8.6% on a GAAP basis compared to the expiring rents.
+Our past performance may not be indicative of future results, and we cannot assure that leases will be renewed or that our properties will be re-leased at all or at rental rate equal to or above the current average rental rates.
+Further, re-leased/renewed rental rates in a particular market may not be consistent with rental rates across our portfolio as a whole and may fluctuate from one period to another due to a number of factors, including local real estate conditions, local supply and demand for datacenter space, competition from other datacenter developers or operators, the condition of a particular property and whether a property, or space within a property, has been developed.

 Acquisitions, Development and Financing.
 Our ability to grow rental and operating revenue depends on our ability to acquire, develop and lease data center space at favorable rental rates.
-As of December 31, 2013, we had approximately 946,000 NRSF of future development and under development space or approximately 34% of the total space in our portfolio.
-We may encounter development delays, excess development costs, or encounter delays in leasing development space to customers.
-We generally fund the cost of data center development from additional capital, which, for future developments, we would expect to obtain through our revolving credit facility and other unsecured and secured borrowings, construction financings and the issuance of additional equity and debt securities, when market conditions permit.
-We will require additional capital to finance future development activities, which may not be available or may not be available on terms acceptable to us.
+As of December 31, 2014, we had approximately 908,000 NRSF of space available for future development and space currently under development, or approximately 33% of the total space in our portfolio.
+We may encounter development delays, excess development costs, or delays in leasing developed space to customers.
+We generally fund the cost of data center development from additional capital, which, for future developments, we would expect to obtain through our revolving credit facility and other unsecured and secured borrowings, construction financings and the issuance of additional equity and debt securities if needed and when market conditions permit.
+We will require additional capital to finance future development activities, which capital may not be available or may not be available on terms acceptable to us.

 Conditions in Significant Markets.
-Our operating properties are located in San Francisco Bay areas, Los Angeles, Northern Virginia areas, Boston, Chicago, New York, Miami and Denver.
-These markets comprised 29.8%, 28.7%, 18.2%, 9.4%, 8.4%, 3.6%, 1.3%, and 0.6%, respectively, of our annualized rent as of December 31, 2013.
-Positive or negative changes in conditions including supply and demand, rental rates, utility costs, and general economic conditions in these markets will impact our overall performance.
+Our operating properties are located in Los Angeles, the San Francisco Bay and Northern Virginia areas (including Washington D.C.), Boston, Chicago, the New York area, Miami and Denver.
+These markets comprised 28.9%, 28.0%, 17.8%, 9.2%, 8.6%, 5.4%, 1.2%, and 0.9%, respectively, of our annualized data center rent as of December 31, 2014.
+Positive or negative changes in conditions including supply and demand, rental rates, utility costs, and general economic conditions in these markets could impact our overall performance.